HugoHof/project-2024-VizLeGame/milestone_1/Milestone_1.md

 > - What am I trying to show with my visualization?

 In our visualizations, we would like to show how each year more and more video games are released.
-We also would like to show the diversity of the genre, the repartition of the games on the platforms and that these games are develop by many different developer.
+We also would like to show the diversity of the genre, the repartition of the games on the platforms and that these games are develop by many different developers.

 > - Think of an overview for the project, your motivation, and the target audience.

+By our visulizations, we would like to show that the video games are defined by their deversities at different scales.

 ### Exploratory Data Analysis